m3db/proposal/README.md

   - For now we will use [gdocs2md](https://github.com/mangini/gdocs2md) and any cleanup required must be done by hand by the author.
   - The design doc should be checked in at `design/XYZ-shortname.md`, where `XYZ` is the GitHub issue number and `shortname` is a short name (a few dash-separated words at most).
+  - The design doc should be added to the list of existing proposals in `index.md`

 - The author (and/or other contributors) do the work as described by the "Implementation" section of the proposal.